nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Enter the weight of chicken rice in kg:
+Please enter the wastage weight of 'chicken rice' in kg:
 ____________________________________________________________
 4.5
 ____________________________________________________________
-Wastage of chicken rice is now 4.5 kg
+Wastage of 'chicken rice' has been added and is now 4.5 kg!
 ____________________________________________________________
 ____________________________________________________________
-Wastage of chicken rice has exceeded the limit
+Wastage of 'chicken rice' has exceeded the limit!
 ____________________________________________________________
 ```